SymfonyCasts/messenger/sfcasts/amqp-exchange-queue.md

 watching... once it finishes those, it *does* start processing the `AddPonkaToImage` messages.

-We have *such* a simple AMQP setup right now that we've introduced a bug into our app: our two transports are *actually* sending to the exact same queue... which kills our ability to consume them in a prioritized way.
+We have *such* a simple AMQP setup right now that we've introduced a bug: our two transports are *actually* sending to the exact same queue... which kills our ability to consume them in a prioritized way.
 We'll fix that next by using *two* exchanges.

-Oh, but if you flip back over to the RabbitMQ manager - you can see the all the messages being consumed.
+Oh, but if you flip back over to the RabbitMQ manager - you can see all the messages being consumed.
 Cool stuff.